shsagir/play-area-sync/docs/env-vars.md

 </VirtualHost>
 ```

-This is a basic example on how you can do that locally, for further usage and how to do it on fortrabbit, please read on.
+This is a basic example on how you can do that locally.
+In most cases you will not need to touch that level here.
+Please read on for further usage and how to do it on fortrabbit.

 ## ENV vars in modern PHP